Refugees of South Sudan: Uganda

 According to the UNHCR, the number of registered South Sudanese refugees in Uganda has crossed the one million threshold as of Fall 2017.
 As of January 2016, most were located at Adjumani, Arua, Kiryandongo and Kampala.
 Uganda opened four reception centres for South Sudanese refugees in 2014.
 They were located in Keri in Koboko district, Rhino in Arua, Dzaipi in Adjumani at the Uganda-South Sudan border near Nimule, and one at Entebbe Airport.
 The Dzaipi settlement became overcrowded, as it had 25,000 people, and was only designed to hold 3,000 people.
 In February 2016, The UN Children's fund reported that "The transit centres are at their limits.
 Nyumanzi Transit Center can accommodate 3,000 persons but can be stretched to 5,000 individuals in a worst case scenario while Maaji Settlement (Adjumani) can take another 10,000 refugees."
 Refugees at the Kiryandongo settlement camp have taken up agriculture.
-The Bidi Bidi Refugee Settlement in Northwestern Uganda became the largest refugee camp in the world in early 2017, with over 270,000 refugees.
+The Bidi Bidi Refugee Settlement in Northwestern Uganda became the largest refugee camp in the world with five zones in early 2017, with over 270,000 refugees.
 Baratuku, established in 1991, has hosted successive waves of South Sudanese refugees since the Second Sudanese War.
 It continues to operate with, as of 2018, significant challenges in supplies and infrastructure.